 The beginner’s class introduces the basic concepts and movements of Aikido.
 Students will learn a number of foundation techniques from an array of attacks.
 In addition to defensive techniques, methods of receiving techniques (ukemi) is emphasized.
 This class runs for eight weeks, and the class can start at any time.
 The course cost is $100 and students may attend one or both of the classes each week.
 The two classes per week cover the same material.

-Weapons/Advanced Ukemi (Open to Everyone who has completed the Beginner’s Course)
+Advanced (Open to Everyone who has completed the Beginner’s Course)

 Tuesday and Thursday 6:00-7:00 PM